imacrayon/alpine-ajax/docs/examples/server-events.md

   order: 15
 ---

-This example demonstrates how you can configure AJAX components to respond to events that occur on your server.
+This example demonstrates how you can configure components to respond to events that occur on your server.
 Alpine already provides a pattern for communicating between components using an [event listener on the `window` object](https://alpinejs.dev/essentials/events#listening-for-events-on-window).
 We can use this same pattern to also communicate from the server to any component on the page.
 Consider this list of comments followed by a comment form:

 ```html
 <ul x-init @comment:created.window="$ajax('/comments')" id="comments">